bigheiniu/MEND/README.md

-# Data Distillation for Efficient In-Context Learning
+# MEND: Meta dEmonstratioN Distillation for Efficient and Effective In-Context Learning

 This repository focuses on tools and scripts for data distillation in the context of efficient in-context learning.
 Our work builds upon the  [MetaICL](https://github.com/facebookresearch/MetaICL) codebase.